 Engine

 The engine is the main part of a chainsaw.
-In a gas-powered chainsaw, this is a combustion engine that uses gasoline and air to burn and generate rotational movement that is transferred into the chain around the bar.
+In a gas-powered chainsaw, this combustion engine uses gasoline and air to burn and generate rotational movement that is transferred into the chain around the bar.
 In an electric chainsaw, this is an electric motor.
 This makes up most of the weight of a chainsaw, which is why electric chainsaws often weigh less than gas alternatives.

 As part of the engine you will also find air filters, carburetors, and other mechanical components.